|

 Reconstruction in the immediate aftermath of war: a comparative study of Europe, 1945-1950

-This project looks at the reconstruction of Europe in the immediate aftermath of World War II.
-It seeks to foster a continent-wide comparative approach, and to bring together an international array of scholars to examine the experiences of both East and West Europe.
-Country-specific research is being conducted by the project researchers, in addition to which comparative issues and broader perspectives are addressed in a series of workshops and conferences.
-Themes central to the project include: policies for the restoration of economic life; the rebuilding and transformations of the existing housing stock; displaced persons; expulsions and resettlements; the role of UNRRA and other international organizations and the nature of state power in the aftermath of the war.
+Themes central to the project included: policies for the restoration of economic life; the rebuilding and transformations of the existing housing stock; displaced persons; expulsions and resettlements; the role of UNRRA and other international organizations and the nature of state power in the aftermath of the war.

-The project is housed in the School of History at Birkbeck College and directed by Dr. David Feldman, Reader in History.
-Research is carried out by two post-doctoral research fellows, Jessica Reinisch and Elizabeth White, and one PhD student, Zhanna Bogdanovich.
+The project was housed in the Department of History at Birkbeck College and directed by Dr. David Feldman.
+The two research fellows were Jessica Reinisch and Elizabeth White.

 |